mi-erasmusmc/JCdmBuilder/README.md

 Technology
 ============
-JCdmBuilder is a Java program to load data into a CDM database as part of an ETL.
+JCdmBuilder is a Java program.

 System Requirements
 ============